Dylan0211/DecAug/README.md

 ## 📂 Data Source

-The original real-world load data used to train the DEBT model is the **the Building Data Genome Project 2**, which contains electricity consumption data for 19 different locations from around the world.
+The original real-world load data used to train the DecAug model is the **the Building Data Genome Project 2**, which contains electricity consumption data for 19 different locations from around the world.
 The Genome dataset is publicly available and can be accessed at the following link:

 🔗 [https://github.com/buds-lab/building-data-genome-project-2](https://github.com/buds-lab/building-data-genome-project-2)